-Affably Evil: See his last interavtions with Vas, Mother's Milk and Hughie
+Affably Evil: See his last interactions with Vas, Mother's Milk and Hughie.

 All a Part of the Job: Besides wanting to take out The Homelander, this is the reason he joined, remained with and reformed The Boys.
 Billy loves nothing more than getting an opportunity to maim or murder a superhero.

 Berserk Button: Superheroes, period.
 To the point where Billy was ready to assault Superduper because one of their members, The Klanker, accidentally called him a "fucking cunt" due to his Tourette's Syndrome.

 And now he's got to the point where he's decided to commit superhero genocide.
 And killed off Mothers Milk, Frenchie and Female just in case they try to stop him.

 Big Bad: With the deaths of the Homelander and Black Noir, Billy Butcher has become the main villain of the series.

 Dark and Troubled Past: Like you wouldn't fucking believe.
 Abusive dad, fighting in the Falklands, losing his wife via rape-induced pregnancy and premature birth of a super-fetus...
 Butcher has a Dark And Troubled LIFE.

 Empowered Badass Normal: He was a nightmare in combat to begin with - of the "brutalize and terrorize entire bars full of toughs into submission" level.
 A shot of Compound V simply enabled him to do the same to all but a handful of superhumans.

 Fake American: Something he does in case he needs to fool someone, although he admits his Yank accent is crap.